codeyourweb/fastfinder/README.md

 * complex content condition(s) based on YARA

 ## Ready for battle!
-* fastfinder has been tested in real cases in multiple CERT, CSIRT and SOC
+* fastfinder has been tested in real cases in multiple CERT, CSIRT and SOC use cases
-* examples directory now include real malwares , suspect behaviors or vulnerability scan
+* examples directory now include real malwares / suspect behaviors or vulnerability scan examples

 ### Installation
 Compiled release of this software are available.
 If you want to compile